Xtractyl/Xtractyl/README.md

+## Work in Progress

+The results page is still missing.
+The backend requires optimization for accuracy and speed, now that iterative testing is possible via the frontend.
+Both backend and frontend are at the early stages of refactoring.

 # 🦕 Xtractyl – Extract structured data from messy medical PDFs

 **Xtractyl** is a modular, local, human-in-the-loop AI pipeline that searches unstructured PDF documents for specific cases in your data and builds a structured database from them.